alibabacloud-automation/terraform-alicloud-ram-policy/examples/complete/README.md

-# ecs-instance-create example
+# complete example

-Configuration in this directory will create ECS instance policy。
+Configuration in this directory will create a complete policy。

 ## Usage